 Responding to Covid-19: "Mon pagne/mon masque"

-The international health crisis led the project partners to identify actions that could usefully contribute to the response to the epidemic in the different countries involved.
+The Covid-19 health crisis, which has affected the Urban Cult Lab'Africa countries with a number of measures and restrictions, led the project partners to identify actions that could usefully contribute to the response to the epidemic in the different countries involved.
 The project partners are responding to the crisis by establishing a Young Healthcare Volunteers corps, a team of volunteers stemming from the Amnesty International Bénin (AI Bénin) network of school clubs in 40 colleges and high schools in the country.
-They will work in cooperation with the focal points of the Health Committees for reinforcing healthcare awareness and self-protection capacity of the communities through education and sensibilisation actions.
+They work in cooperation with the focal points of the Health Committees for reinforcing healthcare awareness and self-protection capacity of the communities through education and sensibilisation actions.

 The laboratory Music Lab'Africa is a digital inclusion project focusing on the music industry in all partner countries.
 The project aims to make African musical richness accessible to a population generally detached from cultural offer, by:

 - constructing a digital base of traditional African rhythms (across all Urban Cult Lab’Africa partner countries);

 - contributing to contemporary musical creation by organising a residency for African and European artists;

 - organising computer-assisted music and mapping / VJ-ing workshops with young audiences;